 When \(G\) is made up of two or more pieces, all of which get mapped to a connected groupoid, we have a homomorphism to a single piece.
 The third input parameter in this case is a list of the individual homomorphisms from the single pieces (in the correct order!).
 See section 3.1 for the corresponding operation on homomorphisms of magmas with objects.

-has three pieces, and one of the component homomorphisms is an IdentityMapping
+has two pieces, and both of the component homomorphisms are isomorphisms.

 ‣ GroupoidHomomorphismFromHomogeneousDiscrete ( src, rng, homs, oims ) | ( operation ) |

-This operation requires the source and range; a list of homomorphisms from object group to object group; and a list of the image objects.
+This operation requires the source; the range; a list of homomorphisms from the object groups to the image object groups; and a list of the image objects.
+The source must be homogeneous and discrete, and the range must be a single piece.
+The example uses the groupoid HDc6

 ‣ HomomorphismByUnion ( src, rng, homs ) | ( operation ) |